T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 * GET parameter might contain urlencoded content (%xx).
 Therefore all GET parameter will be processed by 'urldecode()'.
   As a result a text like '%nn' in GET variables will always be decoded.
 It's not possible to transfer '%nn' itself.
-* GET variables are limited to SECURITY_GET_MAX_LENGTH chars - any violation will stop QFQ.
+* GET variables are limited to securityGetMaxLength chars - any violation will stop QFQ.

 Post Parameter
 --------------